 - If another student boils water already, he should add 200 ml of water in the teakettle.
 As a result, water temperature equalize according to law T = (m1T1 + m2T2) / (m1 + m2), where m1, m2 – mass of water in teakettle and mass of additional portion of water, and T1, T2 – their temperatures.

 - If another students boil water and the teakettle is full already then other students should wait until the teakettle becomes free.
 The teakettle capacity is 1 liter (1 kg) of water i.e. 5 students are able to boil water simultaneously.

-- As soon as water begins to boil, i.e. the water temperature runs up to 100 °C, the teakettle should be put off the burner and water should be poured into the cups.
+- As soon as water begins to boil, i.e. the water temperature runs up to 100 °C, the teakettle should be put off the burner and water should be poured into the cups, 200 ml for each student.
 At the same moment teakettle can be used for boiling next portion of water.
 Water heats up by ΔT = (P Δt) / (C m) degrees during Δt seconds, where P – is a power of burner, C = 4190 J/kg·K – specific heat of water, m – water mass.

 You are giver wake up time for each student and you are to simulate this process to find for each student the time when he will be able to drink a cup of coffee.
 Assume, that students can perform described manipulations in a moment.
 Power of burner P = 400 Watt.

 The first line of input contains single integer N – amount of students (0 ≤ N ≤ 500).
 Each of the following N lines contains a wake up time of corresponding student in format HH:MM:SS.
 Times are sorted in ascending order.
 All students wake up at the different moments but during the same day, i.e. all times different and between 00:00:00 and 23:59:59.